John Oxendine

-John W. Oxendine (born April 30, 1962) is an American politician who served four terms as Insurance Commissioner of the U.S. state of Georgia.
-A member of the Independent party, he was first elected commissioner in 1994 and was reelected in 1998, 2002, and 2006.
+John W. Oxendine (born April 30, 1962) is an American politician and businessman who served four terms as Insurance Commissioner of the U.S. state of Georgia.
+A member of the Republican Party, he was first elected commissioner in 1994 and was reelected in 1998, 2002, and 2006.
 Prior to entering politics, Oxendine owned and operated a small business and was a lawyer practicing in Gwinnett County, Georgia.

 Oxendine began his career working on several gubernatorial campaigns and was later appointed by Governor Joe Frank Harris to the State Personnel Board.

 On May 20, 2022, Oxendine was indicted by a federal grand jury on felony charges of conspiracy to commit money laundering and conspiracy to commit health care fraud.
+In March 2024, Oxendine pleaded guilty to charges of conspiracy to commit health care fraud, and in July 2024 he was sentenced to three and a half years in federal prison.